steedos/steedos-docs/docs/developer/service/actions.md

 The actions are the callable/public methods of the service.
 The action calling represents a remote-procedure-call (RPC).
 It has request parameters & returns response, like a HTTP request.

 If you have multiple instances of services, the broker will load balance the request among instances.
-[Read more about balancing](balancing.html).

 ![action-balancing](./assets/action-balancing.gif)